-On behalf of the Company's Board, I am pleased to present the Company's annual report for the year ended 31 December 2015 (the "Annual Report"), which includes the Company's annual audited financial statements for the year ended 31 December 2015.
-As at 31 December 2015, the Company had net assets of \$223 million compared to \$217 million at the beginning of the year.
-During the year, the Company earned \$19.8 million of which \$13.1 million was distributed in dividends to Shareholders.
+On behalf of the Company's Board of Directors (the "Board" or the "Directors"), I am pleased to present the Company's annual report for the year ended 31 December 2016 (the "Annual Report"), which includes the Company's annual audited financial statements for the year ended 31 December 2016.
+As at 31 December 2016, the Company had net assets of \$226.9 million compared to \$223.3 million at the beginning of the year.
+During the year, the Company earned \$17.2 million of which \$13.1 million was distributed in dividends to Shareholders and \$0.5 million in Ordinary Share repurchases.